actions/importer-labs/jenkins/5-custom-transformers.md

 </details>

 That's it!
-Congratulations, you have overridden Valet's default behavior by customizing the conversion of:
+Congratulations, you have overridden GitHub Actions Importer's default behavior by customizing the conversion of:

 - Unknown steps
 - Known steps